shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 ![](./images/part2-1.png " ")

 -   Rename the canvas by clicking on the **small down arrow icon** of the canvas and then **Rename**
--   Input as the name the following, making sure to input your initials **Overview <insert-initials-here>**
+-   Input as the name the following, making sure to input your initials **Overview ~InsertYourInitialsHere~**

 ![](./images/part2-2.png " ")